microsoft/Windows-appsample-lunch-scheduler/README.md

 > Note: You don't need to configure all of the services for the app to work in standard mode.
 For example, you can configure either Facebook *or* Microsoft Graph to supply your coworkers or friends list.
-However, for the restaurant selections, you'll need to use the Yelp service to complete the **Create a lunch** workflow.
+However, for the restaurant selections and mapping functionality, you'll need to use the Yelp service and Bing Maps to complete the **Create a lunch** workflow.

 #### Get started